CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_10_14.md

 3. Begin compiling an Evaluation Matrix.
 4. Working final drafts of design tools completed.
 5. Midterm presentation for Dr. Simon (10min 6-10 slides) for next week

+> ***JV*** If you'd like me to take a quick look at your slides and/or have questions about presenting on design, please let me know.

 6. Begin compiling Final Presentation